mandyiichen/Telling-Stories-with-Data/dataviz3.md

-# Stop the growing problem of Cyberbullying NOW
+# Stop the Severity of Cyberbullying NOW

 ## Overview:
 ### Project Summary:
 Cyberbullying is becoming more common in today’s advanced-technological society.
 Such issue needs to be addressed more seriously as anyone can become a victim and it can have detrimental effects on people, both physically and psychologically.